Nana Okada: 2016–2019: Rise to prominence, appointed STU48 captain

 Okada underwent surgery for vocal cord nodules in August and was unable to speak for some time while recovering.
 In December, the AKB48 Group held its first spanning all six Japan-based groups.
 Okada earned the highest score in the qualification round, in which 155 members participated, and placed third in the finals.
 In the second event held in October 2019, she placed first again in the qualification round, but did not place within the top three in the finals.

-STU48's second single "Kaze wo Matsu", released in February 2019, would include "Shukkō" (出航), the first and only STU48 song with Okada as solo lead singer.
+STU48's second single "Kaze o Matsu", released in February 2019, would include "Shukkō" (出航), the first and only STU48 song with Okada as solo lead singer.
 (Note: Okada would co-lead with Yura Ikeda in "Soshite Boku wa Boku Janaku Naru" from STU48's sixth single in 2021.)
 On March 14, the training and publishing company Benesse released an original promotional anime which featured Okada in her first voice acting role and "Shukkō" as its ending song.

 On July 27, Okada took part in AKB48's first ever live performance in Malaysia, which was part of the Japan Expo Malaysia 2019 at Pavilion Kuala Lumpur.